jpdevries/developer-style-guide/README.md

 You are free to leverage the same JavaScript tooling and scripts used to enhance the default Manager theme.
 We feel it is important to provide creative freedom not just when building websites, but when building components for the Manager itself.
 Therefore, you are also **free to use the tooling of your choice** when making JavaScript&nbsp;enhancements.

 To ensure that the MODX core distribution is accessible to everyone, accessibility is mandated for contributions to the core.
-MODX Extras that pass an accessibility audit by following the guidelines found here are awarded with the `accessibility-ready` label.
+MODX Extras that pass an accessibility audit are awarded the `accessibility-ready` label.
 The sooner accessibility is brought into the design process the better.
 Get feedback and support on your sketches, concepts, designs, and code by posting your work in the MODX&nbsp;Forums.

 While we value the importance of accessibility enough to mandate it in the core, we would be remissed if we made the process of contributing to the MODX core itself less accessible.
 If you are interested in contributing to the core and need guidance on maintaining accessibility for a pull request please do not hesitate to request an accessibility&nbsp;advisor.